 Question 5: What about other accreditations, like AMBA, AACSB, EQUIS, etc?
 Does the EBS MBA program have any of these?
 Why not?

 Question 6: I was told AACSB is the "gold standard."
 Will not having AACSB accreditation affect my ability to get a job or into a PhD/DBA program?

 First of all, don't believe the hype.
 I have never heard of a case where someone was not offered a job because their program was not AACSB.
-Most employers and universities require regional accreditation or the foreign equivalent.
+Most employers and universities require regional accreditation (not AACSB) or the foreign equivalent.
 The foreign equivalent to regional accreditation in the UK is the Royal Charter, which Heriot-Watt does have.
 I haven't heard of any employer that requires AACSB accreditation for employment.
 Some employers might use it as a hurdle for employees to claim tuition reimbursement, but I don't know of any.

 As for doctorate programs, some AACSB doctorate programs might require taking additional "leveling" courses if your MBA wasn't from an AACSB program.
 Some might not.
 I had no programs getting into my program at University of Florida with the Heriot-Watt MBA.
 In fact, they allowed me to transfer 30 credit hours from the EBS MBA towards my PhD, which is the max allowed.